 I also sell Gift Certificates of any denomination that expire one year from purchase.
 (Many clients ask for these at Christmas and birthday time.
 Even a few people buying $20 gift certificates adds up to a good chunk off the tattoo price or at least covers the tax rate.
 Good stuff!)

 There are some clients and places that require more privacy than is typical.
 If you feel this suits you, please let me know during your consultation, so we can make that happen.
-Extra privacy options are available, but most clients prefer a more open approach and many bring their friends and family.
+Extra privacy options are available, but most clients prefer a more open approach.